nulogy/terragrunt-modules/README.md

 When you are happy with your changes:

 1. Add description of changes to the top of the [CHANGELOG](./CHANGELOG.md) file, under the `## [Unreleased]` section.
-1. Create a Merge Request.
+1. Create a Pull Request.
 1. Notify #nulogy-deployer Slack channel to get the DRI review and merge your changes.

 NOTE: Only the nulogy-deployer core team is allowed to merge changes to master